luizbgomide/sovereign/spells.md

 ### Level 4 - Elementalist

 #### Calcify
-A visible target within one hundred feet must make a [Physical](/rules#physical) saving throw or be turned to stone.
+A visible target within 100ft must make a [Physical](/rules#physical) saving throw or be turned to stone.

 Any size of living creature may be so transmuted, though inanimate objects larger than a cart cannot.
 Objects being held or worn by someone else get a [Physical](/rules#physical) saving throw made by their user.
 The calcification remains until dispelled or the caster undoes the magic, but if the object or creature is damaged in the meanwhile, it may end up being harmed or killed on its restoration.